bbauska/W3Cx-5of5/README.md

   title=""
   alt="." />

-You've got an example here, where we use the "paper.js" library and the "paper.js" library, if I open the "paper.js" Web site, is a library for making graphic animations in JavaScript, so you can have plenty of funny things you can do.
+<p>You've got an example here, where we use the "paper.js" library and the "paper.js" library,
+if I open the "paper.js" Web site, is a library for making graphic animations in JavaScript, so you can have plenty of funny things you can do.
 Things like that, or things like this&#133;
 Just to be able to use what this library proposes, you need to include the library.
-If you read the documentation, they will tell that you what you need to include&#133;
+If you read the documentation, they will tell that you what you need to include&#133;</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~ 122i.
 (95) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">